Latest Headlines

 I am the founder of Shape-A-Child, an NGO focused on helping children align with core values through immersive experiential learning and extracurricular activities.
 We’ve developed several resources to ensure that children can understand and respond to values in meaningful ways.
 For this competition, we had participants from four zones within the Eti-Osa Local Government Area.
 Our next stop will be the second zone.
 During our visits, we engage 50 to 60 children in each zone, teaching them values that are particularly important to that local community.
 The focus of this competition was on values that help prevent drug abuse, sexual misconduct and cultism.

-How could you structure the session at the second zone to introduce children to the concept of values and making good choices?
+How did you structure the session at the second zone to introduce children to the concept of values and making good choices?

 Today, we hosted 48 children and introduced them to embracing good values.
 We shared case studies of children who had faced significant peer pressure to make poor choices, helping the participants understand how such pressures can influence decisions.
 We also discussed the concept of personal space, teaching the children how to mentally draw a boundary around themselves to keep others from overstepping.
 This lesson was particularly focused on helping them recognise and prevent any form of abuse, especially sexual abuse, by understanding when their personal space is being violated.